Raklit/mini-santa/README.md

 ADMIN_EMAIL: "admin@test.ru"

 Change value like your want.
 Only latin and cyrillic letters allowed in nicknames.
-Password minimum length is 12 chars
+Password minimum length is 12 chars.
+Email available in data model, but verify doesn't implemented yet.
-Email doesn't checked.
-Just write something like test email In data model phone is available too, but doesn't field and check yet
+Phone is available in data model too, but doesn't implemented yet.

 PLAN: